tksaha/website/content/home/about.md

 During my PhD, I had the opportunity to work with many industrial research labs including eBay, CareerBuilder, NEC Labs, Data Analytics Team at QCRI, and iControl ESI. {{% staticref "files/tanaycv.pdf" %}} Download CV. {{% /staticref %}}

 During my spare time, I love to do reading novels, biking, hiking, and many other outdoor activities with my friends.
+I have recently finished two good books: (1) Kite Runner and (2) To Kill a Mockingbird.
+I am also a big fan of train travel and have recently explored the amtrak network in US.